 The Queensland Ombudsman is also the oversight agency for the Public Interest Disclosure Act 2010.
 This means the Ombudsman monitors and reviews the management of public interest disclosures (PIDs) and provides education and advice about PIDs.

-Further information is available on the Ombudsman's website http://www.ombudsman.qld.gov.au
+Further information is available on the Ombudsman's website Home - Queensland Ombudsman.

 This includes information and resources to assist public sector agencies with: